 Students who successfully complete this class and the NACES Medication Aide Competency will be eligible to work in Long Term Care Skilled Nursing Facilities if they are on the NAI registry.
 Students completing the class who are not on the NAI registry may find jobs in other available health care settings.

-Identification only needs to be verified and documented that first and last names match exactly, and copies should not be retained by the college.
+Identification only needs to be verified and documented that first and last names match exactly.

 Additional classes to be added, please check the online schedule frequently.

 All Health Occupation students should plan to take the CRC/Work Keys Assessment prior to completion of a course.
 It should only be taken once.
 A copy of the schedule will be posted in classrooms.
 This is a valuable work credential offered by the college and is beneficial when seeking employment.
-For additional information contact Sylvia Grant at email@example.com.
+For additional information contact Debra Glover at firstname.lastname@example.org.